boswellp/BotFramework/README.md

 #Microsoft Bot Framework Hello World

-These files get you started with a Microsoft Bot Framework "Hello World" chatbot on Heroku node.
+These files in principle (setup June 2016) get you started with a Microsoft Bot Framework "Hello World" chatbot on Heroku node.

 The app is based on the MBF document <a href="https://docs.botframework.com/en-us/node/builder/overview/">version</a> and an earlier SarahSays <a href="https://blogs.msdn.microsoft.com/sarahsays/2016/06/01/microsoft-bot-framework-part-1/">version</a>.